courselabs/project-cicd/README.md

 - [stock-api/Dockerfile](./solution\part-4\docker\stock-api\Dockerfile) - adds build arguments for the build version and git commit - identical code is in the Dockerfiles for all other components

-You'll need to store your Docker Hub authentication in Jenkins - create a secret file  credential called `aks-kubeconfig`.
+You'll need to store your Docker Hub authentication in Jenkins - create a secret file credential called `aks-kubeconfig` and upload the kubeconfig file for your AKS cluster.

-<< DONE TO HERE >>

-</details><br/>

-- download kubeconfig file
-- deploy to production AKS cluster on every build
-- print lb service details to see IP
-- test deployment
-- update docker image for web to default dark mode
-- build & verify new version is deployed

-- use credentials file in build: https://www.jenkins.io/doc/pipeline/steps/credentials-binding/
-- kubectl is installed, use kubectl options to find out how to load a config file

-hints.

-rollout restart - spec not changed clumsy - helm or kustomize to deploy explicit version

-soln.

-credentials - secret file, upload AKS kubeconfig
+For your first deployment, copy in the solution files - this will backup your existing Jenkins folder:

 ```
-mv project/jenkins project/jenkins.bak
+mv project/jenkins project/jenkins-part6.bak

 cp -r solution/part-6/jenkins project/
 ```

+Now add all the changes and push to Gogs:

 ```
 git add --all